 Aligners are plastic trays that move your teen’s teeth in a very similar way to how braces move teeth.
 The aligners put pressure on the teeth, gradually shifting them out of misalignment and into alignment.
 Every week, your teen will swap out their worn aligner for a next one in the series, and the teeth will continue to move.
 There may be some discomfort as the teeth adjust to the new aligner, but there is generally less discomfort than with metal braces.

-In order for treatment to be as effective as possible, your teen needs to wear their aligners for a minimum of twenty-two hours every day.
-That gives them plenty of time to take them out for eating and cleaning.
-At all other times, as often as possible, they should be wearing them.
-On occasion, your teen may have extra-curricular activities that require them to remove their aligners, like for playing a musical instrument or participating in sports, but Invisalign aligners are designed to be discreet enough that they can be worn at all other times without disrupting your teen’s life.
+In order for treatment to be as effective as possible, your teen needs to wear his/her aligners for a minimum of twenty-two hours every day.
+That gives him/her plenty of time to take them out for eating and cleaning.
+At all other times, as often as possible, he/she should be wearing them.
+On occasion, your teen may have extra-curricular activities that require them to remove their aligners, like for playing a musical instrument or participating in sports, but Invisalign® aligners are designed to be discreet enough that they can be worn at all other times without disrupting your teen’s life.

 In conclusion aligner treatment requires a high level of responsibility in being committed to the required wear time, keeping track of aligner change intervals and not misplacing aligners as this could result in a treatment interruption.
 Braces on the other hand are cemented to the teeth and working to move teeth at all times.